Adrien-Gontier/Simple-calculator/README.md

 #### I - Application creation context

-During my training, I had to develop an application wich is a simple Calculator.
+During my training, I had to develop an application which is a simple Calculator.

 #### II - How I created this application